 Mode Explanation STBY Transponder is switched on but does not respond to any interrogation.
-ADS-B out is disabled.
-GND Transponder responds to Mode-S interrogations.
-ADS-B out is enabled (Surface Squitter).
+ADS-B out is inactive.
+GND Transponder responds to Mode S interrogations.
+ADS-B out is active (Surface Squitter).
 ON Transponder responds to all interrogations, but altitude is not transmitted.
-ADS-B out is enabled.
+ADS-B out is active.
 ALT Transponder responds to all interrogations.
-ADS-B out is enabled.
+ADS-B out is active.

-Table 1: Transponder Modes
+Table 3: Transponder Modes